A uniform metrical theorem in multiplicative Diophantine approximation: Smooth approximations

+For $\eps > 0$, let $V_\eps$ denote the symmetric open neighborhoods around the identity in $\SL_3(\bR)$ defined in \eqref{eq:ve}.
 For the rest of this paper, we fix a non-negative smooth function $\rho_\eps$ on $\SL_3(\bR)$ whose support is contained in $V_\eps$ and has integral one with respect to the Haar measure on $\SL_3(\bR)$.
 We leave it to the reader to verify that $\rho_\eps$ can be chosen so that for every integer $s \geq 1$, there is an integer $\sigma_s > 0$ such that

 and where the implicit constants do not depend on $\eps$. \\

 By Lemma \cite[Lemma 4.11]{BGCLTDA}, for every $L > 1$ there exists a smooth function $\eta_L : \cL_3 \ra [0,1]$ such that

 where $\height$ is the height function on $\cL_3$ defined in \eqref{Def_ht}, with the property that for every $s \geq 1$ and $m \in \bN_o^8$ such that $m_1 + \ldots + m_8 \leq s$, we have